 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-Preparing Haluski is really simple; you just crisp the bacon, boil the noodles, and then saute the veggies!
-Go ahead and grab a large skillet, a pot for the noodles, some tongs, a cutting board, a knife, and a mixing bowl to mix everything together.
+You will need a large skillet, a pot for the noodles, some tongs, a cutting board, a knife, and a mixing bowl.

-This recipe is for 4 servings, but you can stretch it further when you pair it with some of your favorite proteins!
+This recipe is for 4 servings, but you can stretch it further by pairing it with some of your favorite meats or more veggies.

 - Cook the bacon.
 In a large skillet, cook your 6 chopped slices of bacon (132 grams) until crispy.
 Then, remove them from the skillet and place them onto a plate that has been lined with paper towels.